Toggle mobile menu visibility

 Links and link text

 Link text should describe where the website link is taking the user.
-Users should understand where they are going by the link text alone.

-You should avoid:
+You should try to avoid:

-• Linking to inaccessible or untrustworthy sites
+• Linking to untrustworthy sites

 • Sites where a user must pay or register to see the information